Cappadocia – Three Days in the Land of the Beautiful Horse

 As the sun glowed red we mounted up again and began the journey back to base.
 Having come up so far this meant we had to go down.
 Some tense moments as we negotiated some of the steep paths but I now had faith in Niffy despite her attempts to grab a mouthful of food at every opportunity!
 We had a brief trot once back on the flat which I think I managed with some dignity intact.

 I was grinning like a fool (despite the sore bum) for the rest of the evening.
-What a wonderful experience, the most extreme place I’ve ridden on horseback and even though there were moments when I felt a frisson of fear, once I put my trust in my horse, I could sit back (heels down of course) and enjoy the adventure.
+I’d had an amazing experience, the most extreme place I’ve ridden on horseback.
+There were moments when I felt a frisson of fear, however, once I put my trust in my horse, I could sit back (heels down of course) and enjoy the adventure.
 I now want more!

 Sunset colours were beautiful